German police make Berlin's biggest ever crystal meth bust | DW | 16.09.2021

 Two of the suspects were arrested while leaving one of these apartments in the Berlin district of Charlottenburg.

-The raid involved over 100 police special forces officers, and the drugs were seized in several locations, including cars.
+The raid involved more than 100 police special forces officers, and the drugs were seized in several locations, including cars.

 Investigators said the drugs were likely to be distributed and sold around Berlin via a network of middlemen and small drug dealers.